 SEER Ratings Decrease Over Time

-Air conditioners become less efficient as time goes on, with a corresponding decrease in their SEER rating.
-The best way to prolong the lifespan of your AC unit is to schedule regular air conditioning maintenance with a professional HVAC company.
+Air conditioners become less efficient as time goes on.
+So you will see a corresponding decrease in their SEER rating.
+The best way to prolong the lifespan of your AC unit is with regular check-ups.
+So schedule air conditioning maintenance with a professional HVAC company.